Guerrilla Growing Cannabis Outdoors

 Timing:

-Spring (April–May): Ideal for photoperiod strains, you will also avoid mosquitos, you can also use bug repellent especially around your boots
+Spring (April–May): Ideal for photoperiod strains, you will also avoid mosquitos, you can also use bug repellent, especially around your boots

 Late Spring to Early Summer: Best for autoflowers to avoid frost